Azure/Kubernetes-Windows-GPU-Device-Plugin/README.md

-# Kubernetes Device Plugins for DirectX
+# Kubernetes Device Plugins for Windows GPU

 This repository contains Kubernetes device plugins for exposing GPUs to Windows containers.
 The plugins include the following features: